kirti1545/HateSpeech_Dataset/README.md

 #### Dataset Link
 You can download the dataset from Google Dive [link](https://drive.google.com/file/d/1ckl3j7Sehc-xMe9kxZqT28O7U1QyflgW/view?usp=sharing) (size~600Mb).
 The link contains a zip file that requires password for unzipping.
-To get the password please follow the license agreement below.
+To get the password, please follow the license agreement below.

 ## License Agreement
 - Have the license agreement reviewed and signed by an individual authorized to make legal commitments on behalf of your institution.
 Your institution's legal office must review and execute the license.
 The signature of the Director, the Registrar, or the Head of the Department with the university seal is also accepted.